moclam1905/CocktailRecipes/README.md

 - ⚙️ **Settings** - Customize your experience with theme selection and cache management
 - 📊 **Analytics** - View API performance metrics and optimize app experience
 - 🎲 **Surprise Me!** - Shake your device to discover random cocktails with beautiful animations
+- 🧪 **Filter Lab** - Apply multiple filters like category, glass type, and alcohol content
+- 🌿 **Ingredient Explorer** - Browse ingredients in an interactive hexagon grid and discover related cocktails

 ## 🧪 Did You Know?